 Some of the positives of this pillow are the supportive design for both mom and baby, and adjustable straps to keep the pillow in place along with a removable, washable cover.
 The pocket on the side helps hold breastfeeding extras and keeps your hands free for holding your baby.

 Unfortunately, some reviewers had issues with getting the pillow to fit properly and stay on.
 Others noted issues with the foam insert falling apart.
-Amazon reviewers rated it 4.3 out of 5-stars.
-The pillow costs from $ to $$.

 [amazon link=”B07F3KTPV6″ title=”Extra-Soft Breastfeeding Baby Support Pillow “/]